chrismaltby/gb-studio-site/content/docs/music.md

 **Q: Can I use MIDI files?**

-A: OpenMPT can open MIDI files, but you'll have to do the hard work of truncating it into just 4 channels, with limited tones.
-It's often easier to just input stuff manually because you have a lot more control over everything, and you have a better picture of everything going on if you do that.
+A: OpenMPT can open MIDI files.
+Some resources on how to do this include a [video tutorial](https://www.youtube.com/watch?v=4AxZqK9_jKE) as well as Kazy's write-up article pinned in the #music-help section of the GB Studio discord.

 **Q: This is kinda cumbersome.
 What alternatives do I have?**